 Barinthus Biotherapeutics, VTP-1000

 Barinthus Biotherapeutics (formerly Vaccitech) is a clinical-stage biopharmaceutical company developing novel T cell immunotherapeutics that guide the immune system to overcome chronic infectious diseases, autoimmunity, and cancer.
 Barinthus Bio is developing VTP-1000 for the treatment of celiac disease.
-VTP-1000 is an antigen-specific immunotherapy utilizing Barinthus Bio’s SNAP Tolerance Platform to induce regulatory T cells to return the immune system to normal.
+VTP-1000 is an antigen-specific immunotherapy utilizing Barinthus Bio’s SNAP Tolerance Platform to promote immune tolerance to gluten.
 The Celiac Disease Foundation is now recruiting for the AVALON Study, a phase 1 clinical trial evaluating the safety and tolerability of VTP-1000 in people with celiac disease.
 Read more about Barinthus Bio.

 Chugai Pharmaceutical Co., DONQ52

-Chugai is conducting a phase 1 clinical trial for DONQ52, an investigational medication designed to target an immune complex known to cause celiac disease symptoms.
-DONQ52 is expected to also protect the small intestine against damage caused by gluten exposure.
+Chugai is developing an investigational medication designed to target an immune complex known to cause celiac disease symptoms.
+DONQ52 is a multispecific antibody that inhibits gluten-dependent T cell activation and is expected to protect the small intestine against damage caused by gluten exposure.
+Chugai has completed a phase 1 clinical trial for DONQ52, demonstrating a high safety profile.
 Read more about Chugai.

 Immunic Therapeutics, IMU-856

 Immunic is a clinical-stage biotechnology company developing treatment options for chronic inflammatory and autoimmune diseases, including IMU-856, a small molecule modulator that targets a protein involved in the regulation of intestinal barrier function and regeneration of bowel epithelium.
 The drug aims to restore intestinal barrier function and bowel wall architecture without compromising immune function in patients suffering from gastrointestinal diseases such as celiac disease.
 In May 2023, Immunic announced positive results from its phase 1b clinical trial in patients with celiac disease.
 IMU-856 was observed to be safe and well-tolerated in this trial and demonstrated positive results in four key dimensions of the disease’s pathophysiology: histology, disease symptoms, biomarkers, and nutrient absorption.
-Immunic is currently preparing for a phase 2b clinical trial in patients with celiac disease.
+Immunic is currently preparing for further clinical testing of IMU-856.
 Read more about Immunic.

 Mozart Therapeutics, MTX-101